Characters: A Song Of Ice And Fire The Free Folk

 - Five-Bad Band: He has this going on with his war leaders, Styr, Tormund, Rattleshirt, Varamyr, and Harma.
-The "bad" part is debatable for everyone except Styr, Varamyr, and Harma.
+The "bad" part is debatable for him and Tormund.

 - Friendly Enemies: As a deserter from the Night's Watch, he knows and respects many of the "crows" who oppose him.